-There are two ways that rear channel information is encoded in DTS-ES - Matrix and Discrete:
+There are two ways that a rear channel is carried in DTS-ES:

-- Matrix DTS-ES Matrix movies contain a matrixed rear channel.
-The processor engages Neo:6 to decode DTS-ES Matrix.
-Neo:6 can also be turned on manually and applied to any other 5.1-channel material when a movie starts playing, press MODE and use the Master Control Knob to select.
-A mono rear channel is derived from the left and right surround channels.
-This rear channel may or may not be pleasing depending the soundtrack. - Discrete DTS-ES Discrete soundtracks contain 6.1 channels with an independent rear channel.
-The processor engages DTS-ES Discrete decoding.
+- Matrix DTS-ES Matrix sources have mono rear channel matrixed in the left and right surround channels.
+When played, Neo:6 is used to extract it.
+Neo:6 can be applied to any other 5.1-channel material - when a movie starts playing, press MODE and use the Master Control Knob to select. - Discrete DTS-ES Discrete sources contain 6.1 channels with an independent rear channel in the space that 5.1 channels normally occupy.